Do you really have to pick a niche to start a freelance writing business?

 Most publications have Writer’s Guidelines or Contributor Guidelines that tell you exactly how to pitch.
 Study these in detail, and pitch accordingly.
 There are times when it’s fine to ignore the Writer’s Guidelines, but you’ll be able to tell depending on how the guidelines are written.

 For example, if the guidelines specifically say that all pitches sent directly to an editor will be deleted without being read, you’re probably wasting your time if you’re looking for a direct email address for an editor.
 Use the portal.

 But if the guidelines aren’t specific on that, you might have more success pitching an editor directly.
 Having said that, you should probably establish some form of a connection with the editor first, whether it’s in the body of the email, or before you even send the first email.
-I discuss this in detail in the Mind Maps for Freelance Writing Success guidebook.
-Sign up here to get your FREE copy.
+I discuss this in detail in my book, Mind Maps for Freelance Writing Success.
+You can purchase your copy on Smashwords.

 4. Get your first clips